ActionEngine/sdsc-workshop-2024/README.md

 Uses [Vite](https://vitejs.dev/) to bundle and serve files.

-Please follow the link to our Slack channel: https://shorturl.at/2Wuw4
+Please follow the link to our [Slack channel](https://shorturl.at/2Wuw4)

 ## Usage